 - When the menu lists two options for combination meals (e.g., a sandwich with either chips or a salad), the calories must be declared with a slash between the two calorie declarations.50 - When the menu includes a choice of three or more options, the calories must be declared as a range.51 - When the menu permits customers to choose between different sizes of combination meals, the calorie count must be declared for each size with a slash

-49 21 C.F.R.
-101.11(b)(1)(ii)(A)(1).
+47 21 C.F.R.
+101.11(b)(2)(i)(A)(5)(ii).